marcin-piekarski/0-to-pwa-in-minutes/README.md

 1. **Run a Chrome Developer Tools Lighthouse Audit**

-Run an initial Chrome Dev Tools audit to get an idea of what we need to do to make Google Ecommerce a PWA, and then re-run an audit after each step to make sure everything's working fine.
+Run an initial Chrome Dev Tools audit to get an idea of what we need to do to make Google Ecommerce a PWA, and then **re-run an audit after each step to make sure everything's working fine**.

 2a. **Add a Manifest and Re-Run the Lighthouse Audit**